fugue-project/tutorials/index.md

 * Scaling Pandas code to Spark, Dask, or Ray?
 Start with [Fugue in 10 minutes](tutorials/quick_look/ten_minutes.ipynb).
 * Need a SQL interface on top of Pandas, Spark and Dask?
 Check [FugueSQL in 10 minutes](tutorials/quick_look/ten_minutes_sql.ipynb).
-* For previous conference presentations and blog posts, Check the [Resources](tutorials/resources/content.md).
+* For previous conference presentations and blog posts, check the [Content page](tutorials/resources/content.md).

 ## Installation

 In order to setup your own environment, you can pip (or conda) install the package.
-This includes Fugue on native python, Spark and Dask, with Fugue SQL support.

->- Spark requires Java to be installed separately.
+Fugue can then

 ```bash
 pip install fugue